enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-3/index.md

-# Webspicy Tutorial - Step 3
+# Step 3 - It ensures robustness too

 In `todo-spec/todos/getOne.yml` we can find the specification of the `GET /todos/:id` endpoint.